nikhilreddy56/Serverless-Webhosting/README.md

 Frontend

-Amazon S3 hosts a static website (HTML, CSS, JS).
+Amazon S3 hosts a static website (HTML, and JS).

 Amazon CloudFront delivers the website globally with low latency and HTTPS.